Lymantria dispar dispar

-Lymantria dispar dispar, commonly known as the gypsy moth, European gypsy moth, LDD moth, or (in North America) North American gypsy moth or spongy moth, is a species of moth in the family Erebidae.
-It has a native range that extends over Europe and parts of Africa, and is an invasive species in North America.
+Lymantria dispar dispar, commonly known as the gypsy moth, European gypsy moth, or (in North America) North American gypsy moth or spongy moth, is a subspecies of the species Lymantria dispar in the family Erebidae.
+The subspecies has a native range that extends over Europe and parts of Africa, and is an invasive species in North America.

 Its larvae are polyphagous, consuming the leaves of over 500 species of trees, shrubs and plants.
 In its invasive range it is classified as a pest, notably one of the most destructive pests of hardwood trees in the Eastern United States.
 It is listed as one of the 100 most destructive invasive species worldwide.

 Taxonomy

 Carl Linnaeus first described the species as Phalaena [Bombyx] dispar in 1758.
 The subject of classification has changed throughout the years, resulting in confusion surrounding the species' taxonomy.
 This caused many references to describe this one species in different ways.
 The family has jumped between Lymantriidae, Noctuidae and Erebidae.
 L. d. dispar is designated the nominate subspecies of L. dispar.

 The species L. dispar has been split into several subspecies, including L. d. subsp. asiatica and L. d. subsp. japonica.
 The family is Erebidae, subfamily Lymantriinae.
 Lymantriid larvae are commonly called tussock moths because of the tufts of hair on the larvae.